 Arrive in Windhoek, transferred to Olive Grove Guesthouse for your first nights stay.
 Later in the afternoon you will be taken to our base and introduced to your vehicle, plus briefed on the vehicle, its equipment, the driving conditions, route and safety issues.

-This morning after breakfast you will have a driver safety course.
+On this day, after breakfast, you will have a short driver safety course.
 After which you will be shown where to stock up on food supplies for your camping nights before embarking on your trip.
 You will then set off to the Okonjima Reserve, home to the AfriCat Foundation.

 Today you drive north to the Onguma Reserve on the edge of Etosha National Park.
 You will stay in one of Onguma's campsites, either Leadwood campsite or Tamboti.
 Either is great and provides you with your own site with a private ablution block.
 As a camper you are also able to use the facilities of the lodge for meals.

 This morning you will head into the famous Etosha National Park.
-You will game drive your way across the park and stay at Etosha Safari Lodge.
+You will game drive your way across the park and stay at the lovely Etosha Safari Lodge.

-Today you will drive to Olifantsrus Campsite which is located in Western Etosha.
-This is a part of Etosha not often seen.
-Only guests of Dolomite and Olifantsrus Campsite are allowed to enter this side of the park.
+Today you will drive to Olifantsrus Campsite, which is located in Western Etosha.
+This is a part of Etosha not often seen; only guests of Dolomite and Olifantsrus Campsite are allowed to enter.

-This you will exit Etosha and take the scenic drive to Etendeka Mountain Camp, which is set in the north of Damaraland.
-Although it is a remote bush camp, rare sightings of giraffe, Hartmann’s mountain zebra, oryx, springbok and even desert elephant and black rhino can add an exciting bonus to your stay at certain times of year.
+You will exit Etosha and take the scenic drive to Etendeka Mountain Camp (a Safari Drive favourite), which is set in the north of Damaraland.
+This remote eco tented camp has an incredible offering.
+The guides, the walks, the story, all make your stay very special.
+They also have rare sightings of giraffe, mountain zebra, oryx, springbok, lion and even desert elephant and black rhino.

 Today you will drive to Spitzkoppe, which we think is one of the most beautiful areas in Namibia, consisting of an imposing granite rock formation set in the plains.
 Here you can walk in the area and climb up to Bushman’s Paradise, a small basin tucked between the domes of rock, where you can view the rock paintings done by Bushman of the past and gaze at the amazing view.

-This morning you will be driving to the coastal town of Swakopmund.
+You will drive to the coastal town of Swakopmund.
 With palm-lined streets, seaside promenades and fine accommodation.
 This is also Namibia's activity centre, here you can do a range of activities, including seal excursions, kayak tours, quad biking (on sand dunes), scenic flights (up the skeleton coast), desert tours and more.

 Your next destination is Bullsport Guest Farm, one of the oldest farms in Namibia.
 They have their own game, cattle and sheep and they also breed Namibian horses which you can ride in this spectacular region.